ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/alerting-routing-changes.md

       :keywords:  ANS, Alert changes
 ```

-# Changes to How Alerting routing Works in LogicMonitor Compared to the Current Monitoring in the Portal
+# Changes to How Alerting Routing Works in LogicMonitor Compared to the Current Monitoring in the Portal

 When a device is onboarded into LogicMonitor, the alerting behaviour differs slightly from the existing system used in the portal.
 Below is a breakdown of how the process works and what to expect.